clarisma/geodesk-py/README.md

 - **Seamless integration with Shapely** for advanced geometric operations, such as buffer, union, simplify, convex and concave hulls, Voronoi diagrams, and much more.

-- **Modest hardware requirements** &mdash; If it can run a 64-bit Python, it'll run GeoDesk.
+- **Modest hardware requirements** &mdash; If it can run 64-bit Python, it'll run GeoDesk.

 ## Get Started

 ### Requirements

-- Python 3.6 or above
+- Python 3.7 or above
 - Java 16 or above (for the GOL Tool)

 ### Download